panzerdp/dmitripavlutin.com/content/posts/2016-05-22-this/index.md

 ---
-title: "Gentle explanation of this keyword in JavaScript"
+title: "Gentle Explanation of this Keyword in JavaScript"
 description: "The value of this keyword in JavaScript is determined by how the function is called.
 My guide will help you effortlessly understand this."
 published: "2016-05-22"
 modified: "2016-07-08"